matplotlib/matplotlib/doc/api/prev_api_changes/api_changes_3.1.0.rst

   ``tolerance``.

-In each case, the old parameter name remains supported (it cannot be used simultaneously with the new name), but suppport for it will be dropped in Matplotlib 3.3.
+In each case, the old parameter name remains supported (it cannot be used simultaneously with the new name), but support for it will be dropped in Matplotlib 3.3.

 Class/method/attribute deprecations
 -----------------------------------
+Support for custom backends that do not provide a ``set_hatch_color`` method is deprecated.
+We suggest that custom backends let their ``GraphicsContext`` class inherit from `GraphicsContextBase`, to at least provide stubs for all required methods.

 - ``Spine.is_frame_like``